gowtham181998/vrbo/readme.md

 **Further enhancements:**

-* We can improve performance by using multithreading while performing web scraping.
+* We can improve performance by using multithreading while performing web scraping, by running parallel worker threads for extracting data.
 * Error handling can be improved further.
 * Response structure can be modified to convey execution status.